lorenzgerber/beacon-elixir/README.md

 That will also execute the tests.
 To skip them add `-Dmaven.test.skip=true` to the command.
 NOTE: Tests use a different properties file located in `/src/test/resources`.

-To run only the tests use:
+To only run the tests use:
 ```
 mvn test -Dspring.profiles.active="dev"
 ```
-NOTE: To execute the tests you should use a different database than the main one (i. e. `elixir_beacon_testing`, see [Create databases](https://github.com/elixirhub/human-data-beacon/blob/1.0/README.md#create-databases)).
+NOTE: For running the tests you should use a different database than the main one (e.g. `elixir_beacon_testing`, see [Create databases](https://github.com/elixirhub/human-data-beacon/blob/1.0/README.md#create-databases)) because some testing data will be loaded and overwrite anything in this database.

-If compilation and test execution are successful, a JAR file will be generated in the folder `/target` with the name `elixir-beacon-1.0.jar`.
+If compilation and test execution are successful, a JAR file will be generated in the folder `/target` with the name `elixir-beacon-1.0-SNAPSHOT.jar`.

 ## Deploy the JAR
 To deploy the JAR run run the following command within the **elixir_beacon/target** folder:
   ```
-java -jar target/elixir-beacon-1.0.jar --spring.profiles.active=dev
+java -jar target/elixir-beacon-1.0-SNAPSHOT.jar --spring.profiles.active=dev
  ```
-It will generate a log file in `/logs/application.log` located in the same folder where the JAR has been deployed (e.g. `elixir_beacon/logs` but you can move the JAR file wherever you want and deploy it there).
+It will generate a log file in `logs/application.log` located in the same folder where the JAR has been deployed (e.g. `elixir_beacon/logs` but you can move the JAR file wherever you want and deploy it there).

 This argument `--spring.profiles.active=dev` specifies the profile to be used.
 By default, there are 2 profiles: `dev` and `test`.
 Each profile will use its own set of properties files (e.g. `dev` profile uses `application-dev.properties` and `application-dev.yml`).